Iowa State vs. Pittsburgh: Odds, spread, over/under - NCAA Tournament First Round

 Iowa State vs. Pittsburgh: Odds, spread, over/under and other Vegas lines - NCAA Tournament First Round

-The No. 6 seed Iowa State Cyclones (19-13) will try to beat the No. 11 seed Pittsburgh Panthers (23-11) in the first round of the NCAA Tournament on Friday at Greensboro Coliseum.
+The No. 6 seed Iowa State Cyclones (19-13) will aim to beat the No. 11 seed Pittsburgh Panthers (23-11) in the opening round of the NCAA Tournament on Friday at Greensboro Coliseum.
 This matchup tips off at 3:10 PM.

-You will check out odds, spreads, over/unders and more across multiple sportsbooks for the Iowa State vs. Pittsburgh matchup in this article.
+In this article, you can check out the spread and odds across multiple sportsbooks for the Iowa State vs. Pittsburgh matchup.

 Iowa State vs. Pittsburgh Game Info